Velomotion logo Velomotion small logo

 Incidentally, compared to the 2×10 groupset with a light aluminum crankset and the mechanical-hydraulic brakes of the Focus, the Force group saved a whopping 600 grams - the rather burly Focus Crosser comes with an aluminum frame and inexpensive DT Swiss wheels so including pedals to exactly nine kilos.
 In this respect, too, converting to 1×11 is worth considering, although of course it depends on what components are replaced.
 In addition, the bike looks much tidier without the front derailleur, its gear cable and a possible chain catcher.
 It is easier to clean, the risk of defects is reduced - overall, the reduction in gears only has advantages on the crosser.

-SRAM Force 1: complete group is almost 1.000 euros
+SRAM Force 1: Complete group is almost 1.000 Euro

 SRAM Force 1 on the scales